Trans-Tech-Tent/TechTent/resources.md

 ## T-gel
-We encourage people who want to start T to do research on whether injections or gel is the best option for you and your lifestyle because both come with drawbacks and benefits depending on what you want.
+We encourage people who want to start T to do research on whether injections or gel is the best option for you and your lifestyle, both come with drawbacks and benefits depending on what you want.

 In order to prevent T gel from transfer you should wait 4 hours before contact or cover the area that you've applied the gel once the gel has dried.
 Alternatively you can wash the area at least 2 hours after applying the gel.